diffblue/gitlab/doc/development/code_review.md

 focusing on work from a team/stage, but not outside of it.
 This helps to focus and build great domain knowledge.
 We are not introducing changes to the reviewer roulette till we evaluate the impact and feedback from this experiment.
 We ask to respect reviewers who decline reviews based on their focus on `local` reviews.
-For tracking purposes, please use in your personal yaml file entry: `- reviewer database local` instead of `- reviewer database`.
+For tracking purposes, please use in your personal YAML file entry: `- reviewer database local` instead of `- reviewer database`.

 ### Approval guidelines